Pece17/IoTBeacon/README.md

 sudo reboot
 ```

-Ping your device
+Ping the local Raspberry Pi

 ```
 Ping raspberrypi.local
 ```

-Reached the new static ip address with a ping

-The SSH connection was also successfully established
+Reached the new static IP address with a local ping, and SSH connection was also successfully established with the new static IP address

 ## 3.5.
 Programs installed on Raspberry Pis